 Following the appointment of Hope Powell as manager in July 2017, Merricks continued as assistant manager and helped lead the club to an impressive second-place finish in the FA Women's Super League 2 in 2017/18.

-She continues to work alongside Powell, and helped guide the team in a ninth-place finish in the FAWSL in 2018/19.
+Amy has continued to work alongside Powell, and helped guide the team in a ninth-place finish in the FAWSL in 2018/19 and their highest ever finish of sixth in 2020/21.

 Strength & Conditioning Coach